bitovi/hatchify/docs/react/state.md

 `const todoState = hatchedApp.state.Todo`

+The above `hatchedApp.state.[schema]` signature exposes the [`useDataGridState`](#usedatagridstate) hook for the given schema.
+This hook is used to configure custom data grid components and their states.

 ## useDataGridState

 The [`useDataGridState({})`](#usedatagridstate) hook exists on each `hatchedApp.state.[schema]` object. [`useDataGridState({})`](#usedatagridstate) takes in and returns a [`DataGridState`](./types.md#datagridstate) typed object to allow you to customize the Data Grid subcomponents.